-Many people are wondering when were garage door openers invented?
+Many people are wondering when we’re remote garage door openers invented.
 The invention of remote-controlled garage door openers is closely related to mass car production.

 Ford’s Model T, produced from 1908 to 1927 was sold in 15 million pieces, which makes it eighth on the top-ten list of best-selling cars of all time.

 The factory had a production capacity of one door per day.
 Three years later, Johnson moved the factory to Hartford City, Indiana, naming it the Overhead Door Co.

 Bad reputation and safety risks

 Like with every invention, the beginning wasn’t so smooth.
-The remote door opener was an expensive toy and it wasn’t affordable to the ordinary, working-class people.
+The remote door opener was an expensive toy and it wasn’t affordable to ordinary, working-class people.

 During the 1970s, with the tech development, remote garage doors became cheap enough to be affordable for mass home use.

 Yet, people started to report the incidents with remote garage doors.
-Multiple incidents, sometimes even fatal, were occurred with children.
+Multiple incidents, sometimes even fatal, occurred with children.

 When were garage door sensors invented

 As Tom Bricket from garagedoorclicker.com told us, the main inventor was Colin Wilmort, an engineering director of the Chamberlain Group, which owns four of the largest garage door brands: LiftMaster, Chamberlain, Merlin, and Grifco.

 He used IR technology which was used in the TV industry.
 The idea was simple: mount the IR emitter on a side door frame, or a few centimeters above the ground.

 Since this was a technology beyond the abilities of an average person, the installation was performed by the producers only and it was expensive.

 In 1988 two children were killed in separate door accidents in the US State of Minnesota.

-Soon, from the 1990s, other US States followed a Minnesota example and created the same safety standards.
+Soon, in the 1990s, other US States followed Minnesota’s example and created the same safety standards.
 His IR “electric eye“ became mandatory for all garage door producers.

 Remote garage door openers today

-The mechanism works the same way, but, due to technology development, the price of remote garage doors reduces every year.
+The mechanism works the same way, but, due to technological development, the price of remote garage doors reduces every year.

 Original components for door openers were produced by Sharp Technologies.
 Later on, LiftMaster company found vendors from China, which reduced costs.

 It’s reported that more than 50% of installed door openers are produced by LiftMaster.
 They are an absolute leader in the market.

 Today, more than 80% of door openers were installed by homeowners or local vendors.
 The technology is so simple that almost everyone can read the manual and do it on their own.